cleitin157/cleitin157/README.md

 - 👋 Hi, I’m @cleitin157
-- 👀 I’m interested in ...
+- 👀 I’m interested in cut hair
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me reis.santos.gabriel@escola.pr.gov.br

 <!---
-cleitin157/cleitin157 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+cleitin157 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 <h1>Sobre a Barbearia Alura</h1>